I made cold brew in just ten minutes with the Shine Rapid Cold Brew Coffee Maker – here's everything you need to know

 (Image credit: Shine)

-Unfortunately, this comes with lots of plastic and non-recyclable packaging, which we never like to see.
-However, I can't complain, because the Rapid arrived perfectly intact in spite of the fragile, glass carafe.
+Unfortunately, the Shine Rapid Cold Brew Coffee Maker came with lots of plastic and non-recyclable packaging, which we never like to see.
+However, it did arrive perfectly intact in spite of the fragile, glass carafe.

-It arrives assembled.
+The coffee maker arrives assembled.
 Each part is self-explanatory, so there's no chance you'll struggle to get started.
-Even if you would, the instructions are thorough and clear, so you're well supported through the whole set-up.
+Even if you would, the instructions are thorough and clear, so you're well-supported through the whole setup.

 After I had rinsed each component and plugged the machine in, the Rapid was ready to brew.
 Shine really wasn't kidding with the name 'Rapid' — I don't think cold brew has ever been this quick.